-Tezcatlipoca is a small asteroid whose orbit approaches the orbit of Earth but does not cross it.
+Tezcatlipoca is a mid-sized asteroid whose orbit approaches the orbit of Earth but does not cross it.
 NASA JPL has classified Tezcatlipoca as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Tezcatlipoca has been observed.
 It completes a rotation on its axis every 7.25 days.

 Tezcatlipoca's orbit is 0.25 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 Tezcatlipoca's orbit is determined by observations dating back to June 19, 1950.
 It was last officially observed on July 30, 2019.
 The IAU Minor Planet Center records 3,454 observations used to determine its orbit.

 Scientists have been able to determine this object's shape.

 The position of Tezcatlipoca is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.